- Latin America

 - Teach English Online

 How to Apply for a Student Visa to Legally Teach English in Spain

 Obtaining a student visa for Spain will enable you to live, study and work in the country for extended periods beyond the 90 days that is allowed by a typical tourist visa.
-While it is extremely common for Americans and other citizens of non-European Union nations to teach English in Spain on a tourist visa, International TEFL Academy offers special Student Visa Programs in Madrid and Barcelona that enables participants who take a TEFL certification course through International TEFL Academy to enroll in a part-time language program and receive a student visa that enables them to live and teach English in Spain legally.
+Because it is challenging and rare for Americans and other non-EU citizens to get legal work visas to teach English in Spain, International TEFL Academy offers special Student Visa Programs in Madrid and Barcelona that enables participants who take a TEFL certification course through International TEFL Academy to enroll in a part-time language program and receive a student visa that enables them to live and teach English in Spain legally.
 Participants also receive job search guidance in Madrid and Barcelona to assist with gaining employment.

 Below is a general overview of the steps you will need to take to receive a student visa in Madrid or Barcelona.
 Please note that the process can vary depending on which class you take, which consulate you apply for your visa through, and also that visa regulations and the application process for obtaining a student visa for Spain can change at any time.

 How to Apply for Your Spanish Student Visa